Myrlin Hepworth: El Coyotito Of La Phoenikera

 When you write, do you write poems or bars on a track?

-“Mostly it’s a process that goes hand in hand.
+“Mostly, it’s a process that goes hand in hand.
 I make the beat, write some lyrics, and then add them to it.
-I write some more, add them again […] So if it’s conceived as a song then I structure it like that, but if it is a poem, it’s just me writing and those never become songs, maybe concepts that I can transfer over, because when I’m writing poems I’m not trying to rhyme on beat, I’m not even trying to rhyme necessarily.
-I’m thinking about all the sounds, how it would sound in different languages like Spanish with Dominican or Mexican accent or from wherever.
+I write some more, add them again […] So if it’s conceived as a song, then I structure it like that, but if it is a poem, it’s just me writing, and those never become songs, maybe concepts that I can transfer over because when I’m writing poems, I’m not trying to rhyme on beat, I’m not even trying to rhyme necessarily.
+I’m thinking about all the sounds and how they would sound in different languages, like Spanish with Dominican or Mexican accents or from wherever.
 So when I’m writing I know how my voice sounds, it’s Hip-Hop, it’s country, it’s folky and bluesy, so I know how I sound like, and I compose poems and music accordingly.”

-Poetry and music give Myrlin the ability to walk into rooms that he wouldn’t be able to otherwise.
+Poetry and music allow Myrlin to walk into rooms that he wouldn’t be able to otherwise.

 Have you found your style?

 “Yeah, musically I have, I mean, I’m always evolving.
-The Funky Autopsy was made up of beats that I found in old Outcast albums or a J Dilla song, but most of them were just mash up tapes from this guy in Prague.
+The Funky Autopsy was made up of beats I found in old Outcast albums or a J Dilla song, but most were just mash-up tapes from this guy in Prague.
 The same in Euology in Blue.
 But yeah, I think I’m at a point where I have my style.”

 You can find his work on his website.